sudokage-sh/webmap/README.md

 .woff2       →     10
 Report Saved → extensions_found.json
 ```
-**NOTE:** The tool continues scanning until it is stopped with CTRL+C or until there are no more targets to scan.
+**NOTE:** The tool continues scanning until it is stopped with ctrl+c or until there are no more targets to scan.

 ### Ethical & Legal Warning
 **Use only on targets you have explicit permission for.**